 Harrah’s future forecast

 In theory, a prospective Harrah’s sports betting operation in Pennsylvania has a lot going for it.
 Solid location, brand recognition, integration with Total Rewards, a top-notch provider and years of experience working with said provider.

 But the brand hasn’t exactly been crushing it in neighboring New Jersey, with land-based books at Bally’s and Harrah’s AC, as well as CaesarsCasino.com, only accounting for a small piece of the pie.
 In large part, we feel this is due to Caesars rolling out a rather lackluster (some may even say unfinished) sports wagering platform.

-Harrah’s also could presumably be butting heads with the likes of DraftKings and FanDuel, which currently dominate the NJ market.
-All told, our outlook for Harrah’s sportsbook is muddied, with much of it dependent on whether the mobile app will resemble the half-baked product that released in New Jersey, or reside head and shoulders above it.
+Caesar’s recent deal with DraftKings has potential, although it is unclear if this can affect Harrah’s PA site.
+Without DraftKings’ involvement our outlook for Harrah’s sportsbook is muddied, with much of it dependent on whether the mobile app will resemble the half-baked product that released in New Jersey.

 Find Out When PA Online Gambling Goes Live!